borjaRivera/email-analyzer-vt/README.md

 ## Getting Started
-Configure config.yml adding the Gmail address to be analyzed, password and your Virustotal API Key
+Configure config.yml adding the Gmail address to be analyzed, Application Password and your Virustotal API Key.

 ### Get a VirusTotal API Key 🔑
 [Sign up](https://www.virustotal.com/gui/join-us) for a VirusTotal account.
 Then, view your VirusTotal API key.